 In St. Bede’s Sixth Form a appropriate degree of freedom is awarded to students in the expectation that they respond with maturity.
 We foster individual autonomy, encourage adult attitudes and recognise the importance of the responsibilities undertaken by Sixth Form students.

-There is no uniform requirement at St. Bede’s Sixth Form College.
-We recognise students’ developing maturity and independence and respect their individuality whilst, at the same time, emphasising their responsibility to represent the school and college in an appropriate manner.
+There is no ‘formal’ uniform requirement at St. Bede’s Sixth Form College, though we do have a less formal dress code which recognises students’ developing maturity and independence and respects their individuality whilst, at the same time, emphasising their responsibility to represent the school and college in an appropriate manner.

 As part of our safeguarding policy, all students have been provided with a photographic ID lanyard, which must be worn at all times.